Harald Lesch: Work

-Since 1995, Lesch has been a professor of theoretical astrophysics at the Institute for Astronomy and Astrophysics at the LMU Munich.
-Additionally, he teaches natural philosophy at the University for Philosophy in Munich.
+Since 1995, Lesch has been a professor of theoretical astrophysics at the Institute for Astronomy and Astrophysics at LMU Munich.
+Additionally, he teaches natural philosophy at Munich School of Philosophy.
 His main areas of research are cosmic plasma physics, black holes, and neutron stars.
 He is the expert on astrophysics in the Deutsche Forschungsgemeinschaft (DFG) (German Research Society) and a member of the Astronomische Gesellschaft (Astronomical Society).
 He is also a textbook author.

 Lesch has made television appearances for the longstanding, self-presented production of the channel BR-alpha: alpha-Centauri, Lesch & Co., Denker des Abendlandes (Thinkers of the Western World), and Alpha bis Omega (From Alpha to Omega).
 He also presented shorter television series.
 His presentations attempt to make complex physical or philosophical issues more accessible to the public.
-In 2005 he was awarded the Communicator Prize by the DFG and the Stifterverband für die Deutsche Wissenschaft (Foundation for German Scholarship) for his television appearances and publications.
+In 2005, he was awarded the Communicator Prize by the DFG and the Stifterverband für die Deutsche Wissenschaft (Foundation for German Scholarship) for his television appearances and publications.
 To honor his work on making scientific findings understandable to the broad public, the Naturforschende Gesellschaft zu Emden (nature research society) awarded him an honorary membership on 15 March 2011.